SEIU 1199 Research / Hall Health Contract

 - An employee who separates from the classified service for any reason other than retirement or death shall not be paid for accrued sick leave.

-15.6 Unexpected Absence: Advance Notification.
+15.5 Unexpected Absence: Advance Notification.
 Employees shall notify their Supervisor at least two hours in advance of the scheduled shift if unable to report for duty as scheduled.
 Employees shall notify their Supervisor at least two hours in advance of the scheduled shift if unable to report for duty as scheduled.
-Failure to notify the Supervisor and meet the minimum advance notice requirement may result in loss of paid sick leave for that day.

 Article 16 – Committees